ardhendusgit/AWS-LiftAndShift/README.md

 To enhance the availability and distribution of incoming traffic, Amazon ELB is used to distribute requests across multiple EC2 instances.
 This ensures high availability and optimal performance.

 * ## Amazon S3 for Artifact Storage
-Amazon S3 for Artifact Storage: Amazon S3 serves as the ideal repository for storing application artifacts and other critical data.
+Amazon S3 serves as the ideal repository for storing application artifacts and other critical data.
 It's a scalable and durable solution designed for efficient object storage.

 * ## Amazon Route 53 for DNS Management
 Route 53 is used to establish a private DNS zone, enabling efficient and secure domain name resolution for your application within the AWS environment.